anttihaap/distributed-backup-system/REPORT.md

 ### Architecture

+The peer nodes form a ring as in the Chord protocol.

 ### Process

 ### Communication

 The messaging between the nodes (e.g. proposing a contract for multiple nodes in the network) is conducted with UDP.
 The file transfer is done over TCP for reliability.

-Message protocol: ... ... ...
+Messages are passed clockwise in the ring when a new node joins.
+If the address of the receiving node is known, messages are sent directly between the two nodes.

+#### Joining the network:
+    JOIN:nodeId:host:port                               The joining node sends JOIN to a node that it knows in the network ACK_JOIN:nodeId:host:port:predId:predHost:predPort  A node that accepts JOIN sends ACK_JOIN to the joining node NOTIFY:nodeId:host:port                             The joining node sends NOTIFY to its new predecessor

+When a node wants to join the network it sends a JOIN message to a node that it knows in the network.
+The JOIN message is passed clockwise in the network from smaller nodeId value to greater until the right place is found.
+The node that will be the successor to the new node sends an ACK_JOIN to the joining node with information about its current predecessor.
+It also updates the new node to its predecessor.

+After receiving the ACK_JOIN, the joining node will set its successor and predecessor based on the information received from the acking node.
+It will then send NOTIFY to the predecessor.
+The predecessor will in turn update its successor to be the new node.

+( Insert a diagram here... )

+Special cases:
+* A node that starts the network gets the highest possible id value.
+* When the first node joins, both nodes are set as a predecessor and a successor to each other.
+In that case, NOTIFY message is not sent.

 ## The key enablers and lessons learned